denk.mal

 denk.mal Hannoverscher Bahnhof, Lohseplatz, 20457 Hamburg

-Der Hannoversche Bahnhof fungierte im Nationalsozialismus als zentraler Ausgangspunkt für Deportationen von Jüdinnen und Juden, Sintize und Sinti sowie Romnja und Roma aus Hamburg und… More information
+Der Hannoversche Bahnhof fungierte im Nationalsozialismus als zentraler Ausgangspunkt für Deportationen von Jüdinnen und Juden, Sinti*ze und Rom*nja aus Hamburg und Norddeutschland.
+Der Rundgang… More information

 Events calendar